manikantaarumilli/Assignment2-Arumilli/README.md

 # code fencing

-> Orientation of an ordered triplet of points in the plane can be counterclockwise<br>
+> Orientation of an ordered triplet of points in the plane can be<br>
+  counterclockwise<br>
   clockwise<br>
   collinear<br>